CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 you really appreciate it versus when kids see it, they take it for granted.
 Cuz they don't know the relative terms of how much is a second.

-Or minute.

-Also the other thing I really like, I like podcasts.
+Also the other thing I really like improv podcasts.
->> Yeah.
->> I think I just like humorous and in general, I think laughter is the ultimate weapon against death.
+I think I just like humorous and in general, I think laughter is the ultimate weapon against death.
->> Mm-hm.
->> Cuz' no matter, what you do in life if you become too depressed if you can laugh about it that means you win.
+Cuz' no matter, what you do in life if you become too depressed if you can laugh about it that means you win.

-You win the round.
->> Mm-hm.
->> So I like I like comedies.
 So there you go.
 I just did some very simple 60s groove.
 Maybe I'll add a planet on the back.
 I'm sure I can just put this layer on the back
 Laying down some more aggressive colors.
 But I felt like I made a mistake.
 I should be drawing the space first cuz then
 I can use the color to block the color in front.
 You will see what I mean as soon as I start putting blocking color.
 See part of it I was using
 the third color to shape the character, now the dirt shows why.
 This is a discipline thing.
 If I was being more disciplined.
 It won't happen.
 I would just make sure I use erasers rather than use a different color to paint.
 Now I'm just putting down some big colors.
 Kinda like to add a little bit of, add a mist here even though on Mars they don't have an atmosphere.

->> Is there a subject matter or something that you really wanna see in a game that you haven't seen yet?
+Is there a subject matter or
+something that you really wanna see in a game that you haven't seen yet?
->> Subject matter >> Just last shooting game, last robot game, cuz' there's too so many of them.
 I wanna see a game explore.
 Maybe just different human conditions, make us all connected in some way.
 Family value.

 Really, really thought about it.